googlefonts/fontra-docs/_reference/panels/transformations.md

 Transform a selection of points, contours and/or components.

 Origin based on selection
-: specify the transformation origin based on the selection, from top to bottom and/or left to right.
+: Specify the transformation origin based on the selection – from top to bottom and/or left to right.

 Origin
-: if you want to be more precise to can specify the origin x and y position.
+: Be more precise with a specific x and y position.

 <img src='{{ site.url }}/images/icons/arrow-move-right.svg' />
 : Move in x and/or y direction.
 Values: **units**.